The Navy Film Recorder

 The machine recorded audio using a sapphire needle to cut grooves on 35mm cellulose acetate film.

 The film speed was 40 feet per minute.
-(8 inches per second) Audio power output was quoted as 5 Watts and the frequency response as +/-3 dB 300 to 4500 Hz, ref 1000 Hz.
+(8 inches per second) Audio power output was quoted as 5 Watts and the frequency response as +/-3 dB 300 to 4500 Hz, ref 1000 Hz; useful for telephone signals but not much else.
 It was powered by a standard 115V AC supply.

 Googling to find further information has not been rewarding.
 I would be very glad to hear from anyone with more information.